Skip to main content

 • “The story is a 5/10 – minimal narrative, offering little in terms of plot or character development.”

-• “Character development is simple, as it should be.”
+• “Character development is simple, but it feels lacking.”

 70%Critics’ scoreBased on 1 critic reviews